scalableinternetservices/ucsb_website/project0.md

 - be hosted on [GitHub Pages](https://pages.github.com)
 - be served via HTTPS
-- be created by hand -- go nuts, but don't use a page generator, nor more markup than necessary
+- be created by hand -- go nuts, but don't use a page generator, i.e., no more markup than necessary
 - contain 100% valid HTML5
 - contain 100% valid CSS
-- utilize the external style sheet to provide style changes
+- utilize an external style sheet to provide style changes (no inline styles, i.e., provided via `style` attributes)

 You webpage must include: